-This week, residents living in council-owned flats with communal waste and recycling facilities, will receive a small kitchen caddy, two rolls of caddy liners, plus a recycling leaflet with the aim of driving up food recycling rates.
+From week commencing Monday 10 June, residents living in council-owned flats with communal waste and recycling facilities, will receive a small kitchen caddy, two rolls of caddy liners, plus a recycling leaflet with the aim of driving up food recycling rates.

 A ‘No food waste please’ sticker will also be stuck on the communal refuse bins.
 This is not a ban, but highlights that residents should be using their food waste collection instead of the rubbish bin.

 Food recycling rates in Norwich almost doubled last year following the huge success of the council’s WRAP-funded food waste intervention Feed your caddy, which targeted householders in the city.
 Further funding has meant the campaign can be rolled out to include even more residents.